worldline/learning-kotlin-multiplatform/docs/src/ui/README.md

 * Run you first view on all platforms , it should work.

 ::: tip
-You can see the answer [here]("../assets/sources/WelcomeScreen.kt")
+You can see a proposal of answer [here]("../assets/sources/WelcomeScreen.kt")
 :::

 ### ScoreScreen